c0nap/dsci-capstone/docs/code_style.md

 We use `.gitattributes` to make sure GitHub never receives Windows-style `CRLF` line endings for critical files used by the database Docker containers.
 Namely, the secrets files `.env`, `.env.example`, and the initialization scripts `db/init-neo4j.sh` will usually lead to a `bin/sh` parsing error if `\r` is present.

 **NOTE:** When you edit one of these files for development, your changes will likely contain CRLF line endings.
-If you then package that file into a Docker image or and run things locally, your setup will be contaminated.
-Make sure your IDE can recognize the provided `.editorconfig` file.
+If you then package that file into a Docker image or and run things locally, your setup will be contaminated and likely error when run.

-Sublime Text requires the EditorConfig package to be installed via `Ctrl+Shift+P`, but will auto-convert line endings on save once running.
+Make sure your IDE can recognize the provided `.editorconfig` file to avoid this.
+Sublime Text requires the EditorConfig package to be installed via `Ctrl+Shift+P`, but once running will auto-convert line endings on save.

 ### Diagnostic Commands